skberko/chinese-news-web-scraper/README.md

 # How to run this script

 - Clone this repo.
-- Make sure you have installed the [Nokogiri](http://www.nokogiri.org/) Ruby gem on your machine (to do this, run 'gem install nokogiri').
+- Make sure you have installed the [Nokogiri](http://www.nokogiri.org/) Ruby gem on your machine (to do this, run `gem install nokogiri`).
-- Navigate to the cloned repo, then run 'ruby mfa_scraping.rb'.
+- Navigate to the cloned repo, then run `ruby mfa_scraping.rb`.
 - The script should take less than half an hour to run, though YMMV depending on network speed.

 # Results

-- To see the results of a full scrape run on Feb 22, 2016, see the 'mfa\_press\_confs.csv' file in this repo
+- Results of the script will be printed out to the  the `mfa_press_confs.csv` file in this repo
-- Be aware that if you run the script yourself, you will overwrite this .csv file!
+- Be aware that every time you rerun the script, you will overwrite this .csv file!
-- To see an example of the console log updates provided live while the script is running (as well as some examples of some server errors being handled in realtime), see the file 'success_scrape\_record.rtf' in this repo

 # Resources Consulted